wpilibsuite/frc-docs/source/docs/networking/networking-introduction/measuring-bandwidth-usage.rst

 .. note:: Teams can simulate the bandwidth throttling at home using the FRC Bridge Configuration Utility with the bandwidth checkbox checked.

-Measuring Bandwidth Using the Performance Monitor (Win 7 only)
+Measuring Bandwidth Using the Performance Monitor (Win 7/10)
 --------------------------------------------------------------

 Windows contains a built-in tool called the Performance Monitor that can be used to monitor the bandwidth usage over a network interface.